-Britvic has developed a suite of policies to ensure ethical business practices are followed and these are supported by further procedures and guidance.
+Britvic has developed a suite of policies to facilitate the adoption of ethical business practices and these are supported by further procedures and guidance.
 Our approach is guided by international conventions and standards, including the United Nations (UN) Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights, and the Ethical Trading Initiative (ETI) Base Code.